NTIA/propagation-library-wiki/CONTRIBUTING.md

 #### Solve an issue

 Scan through our existing issues to find one that interests you.
 You can narrow down the search using `labels` as filters.
-See "[Label reference](https://docs.github.com/en/contributing/collaborating-on-github-docs/label-reference)" for more information.
 You may wish to comment on the issue to let others know if you plan to resolve it with a pull request.

 ### Make Changes